How to Install Nginx on Debian Linux

 </html>

-Set up a server block for your website:
+Now, create a server block configuration file for your domain:

 sudo nano /etc/nginx/sites-available/example.com.conf